-- firesim/sw/firesim-software/bbl-vmlinux[0-7] a bootloader + Linux kernel image for the nodes we will simulate. - firesim/sw/firesim-software/rootfs[0-7].ext2 a disk image for each the nodes we will simulate
+- firesim/sw/firesim-software/images/br-disk-bin a bootloader + Linux kernel image for the nodes we will simulate. - firesim/sw/firesim-software/images/br-disk.img a disk image for each the nodes we will simulate

-The fact that there are 8 of these is a relic from the days when we ran FireSim simulations by hand (they are all the same) - in most cases, only bbl-vmlinux0 and rootfs0.ext2 will used to form base images to either build more complicated workloads (see the Defining Custom Workloads section) or to copy around for deploying.
+These files will be used to form base images to either build more complicated workloads (see the Defining Custom Workloads section) or to copy around for deploying.